sp0x/go-ddns/README.md

 **Password is the shared secret provided as an ENV variable**

 #### Examples

+#### Using a simple crontab script
+You can add the file `scripts/goddns.sh` as a crontab job.
+This would make requests to the API to update your DNS.
+Make sure to have these environment variables:
+- ENDPOINT
+- API_KEY
+- SUBDOMAIN

 An example on the ddclient (Linux DDNS client) based Ubiquiti router line: